gravitational/teleport/rfd/0066-ip-based-validation.md

 New field will be added to role options definition:

 * `pin_source_ip` - defines if certificate should be pinned to the IP of the client requesting it.
+User won't be able to use the certificate from different IP for example if one wants to move certificate to different machine without doing login there or if one uses mobile internet that changes IP addresses frequently or network with multiple exit nodes with different IPs.

 Example configuration: